Democratic Engagement Exchange

 Mission / Drive democratic engagement by partnering with community organizations, government agencies and academic institutions to build tools and champion policies to create a more inclusive democracy.

 Vision / An inclusive democracy where everyone has a voice.

 The Challenge / Our democracy should be a place for everyone living in Canada to have a voice and contribute to building vibrant communities and finding solutions to our most pressing challenges.
 For too many Canadians our democracy does not work that way.
-One third of Canadians report that they never talk about politics (Samara’s 2017 Democracy 360, external link).
+One third of Canadians report that they never talk about politics (Samara’s 2017 Democracy 360, external link, opens in new window).
 In the last federal election 8 million Canadians eligible to vote chose not to.
 The Exchange addresses this challenge by:

 - Developing and promoting tools and programs for democratic engagement.
 Work in collaboration with the Ryerson community, community organizations and government agencies to develop effective tools and programs to foster democratic engagement.

 - Championing policies and programs that foster democratic engagement.
 Provide a platform for successful community-based initiatives to showcase their work and collaborate with the Ryerson community, leading researchers, government agencies and community agencies.